Engineering-Research-and-Development/true-connector/doc/testbed/TESTBED.md

 # Testbed

-For more information follow the link [Testbed](https://github.com/International-Data-Spaces-Association/IDS-testbed)
+For more information follow the link [Testbed](https://github.com/International-Data-Spaces-Association/IDS-testbed/tree/v1.1.0)

 Clone or download this repo.
-Currently verified version of the Testbed is 1.0.
+Currently verified (supported) version of the Testbed is 1.1.0.

 ## Preconfigure